 The HAGGEBY drawer fronts and doors are laminate and it’s not easy to paint laminate without some prep work.

 In order for a laminate surface to be painted, it needs to be sanded first.
-I sanded all the drawer fronts and doors before attaching any trim as it is much easier to sand a plain surface than something with trim.
+I sanded all the drawer fronts and doors before attaching any trim as it is much easier to sand a plain surface.

 I used 150 grit sandpaper first and then finished it with 220 grit sandpaper for a great finish using this sander.